pillar-markup/pillar/archetypes/bod-book/sample/Chapters/Chapter1/chapter1.md

 ### Quote blocks

-> Lines starting with `\>` are supposed to be rendered in an indented manner
+> Lines starting with `>` are rendered in an indented manner.
 > At present the in-image rendering leaves something to be desired
 > But it works for now
-Each source line which is part of the quote block needs to start with a `\>`
+Each source line, which is part of the quote block, needs to start with a `>`.

 ```
-> this is a quote block
+> This is a quote block
-> spawning on multiple lines
+> written on multiple lines
 ```

+> This is a quote block
+> written on multiple lines

+The book style may redefine the quote environment to provide different visual feedback.

 ### Annotated paragraphs